openavatar/openavatar.dev/docs/README.md

 - `name`: the name of a privateparty role.
 Automatically connects to the endpoints defined on the privateparty backend with the same name.
 - `payload`: **(optional)** additional payload that will be passed to the Privateparty server.
 The Privateparty server will be able to inspect `req.body.payload` in its authorization logic.
 - `options`: **(optional)** an object describes how the connection shall be made. includes the following attributes:
-  - `fresh`: whether the login should ask the user to select an account from the wallet, or to use the default account.
-The default value is `false`
+  - `fresh`: whether the login should ask the user to (re-)connect a wallet from the wallet list, or to use the previously connected wallet if still connected
-    - if `true`, the login attempt always displays all the account from the wallet and lets the user select an account from the list.
+    - if `true`, the login attempt always displays all the wallets from the list and lets the user select one
-    - if `false`, just uses the default account.
-Takes 2 fewer steps than `true` (This is the default)
+    - if `false`, tries to immediately use a previously selected wallet to skip the wallet selection step (This is the default)

 ##### return value